-Nitric Oxide is an important and multifaceted chemical messenger, that is incredibly vital for maintaining human function.
-Nitric Oxide acts similar to a hormone, but is an inorganic compound.
-There is even some evidence that Nitric Oxide can be used therapeautically in order to halt the growth of cancerous tumors.
+Nitric Oxide is a crucial and multifaceted chemical messenger, that is incredibly vital for maintaining human function.
+Nitric Oxide acts similar to a hormone but is an inorganic compound.
+There is even some evidence that Nitric Oxide can be used therapeutically to halt the growth of cancerous tumors.
 Though Nitric Oxide has been heavily studied, scientists are still in the process of learning the specific mechanisms by which Nitric Oxide mitigates tumor growth.

-Depending on external factors, Nitric Oxide can also facilitate tumor growth, so it is important to understand specifically the role that Nitric Oxide plays in order to both facilitate new and better cancer treatments and reduce cancer risk.
+Depending on external factors, Nitric Oxide can also facilitate tumor growth, so it is essential to understand precisely the role that Nitric Oxide plays to both promote new and better cancer treatments and reduce cancer risk.

 What is Nitric Oxide?

 Nitric Oxide has been a known entity since the late 19th century, but it was not until 1998 that researchers began to discover the functions of Nitric Oxide in the human system.
-Three doctors won the Nobel Prize in 1998 for describing Nitric Oxide’s function as a vasodilator.
-All living human cells have the capacity to produce Nitric Oxide, which is a free radical molecule that can be absorbed in water.
+Three doctors won the Nobel Prize in 1998 for describing Nitric Oxide’s role as a vasodilator.
+All living human cells can produce Nitric Oxide, which is a free radical molecule that can be absorbed in water.

 What does Nitric Oxide Do?